harfrancois/201n25/reading12.md

 Tutorial on creating/drawing text using canvas with example.
 - https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_text

-I am just blown away with the verity of usage and customization you can do with canvas.
+I am just blown away by the verity of usage and customization you can do with canvas.
 Its an amazing tool.